-Can a wart be skin cancer?
+Can a wart-like growth be skin cancer?
 Although these two ailments are technically distinct, skin cancer can certainly be mistaken for a wart, and vice versa.
 For this reason, it’s very important to distinguish warts vs. skin cancer and learn when to take action.
-If you see a blemish that resembles a wart, and it starts to grow or change in any way, you may be dealing with basal cell skin cancer, a highly treatable form of skin cancer.
+If you see a skin growth that looks like a wart, but it starts to grow or change in any way, you may be dealing with basal cell skin cancer, a highly treatable form of skin cancer.

 Wart vs. Cancer: Identifying Basal Cell Skin Cancer